 Children's Urgent Care also offers an online service called InQuicker that allows parents to hold a place in line for their children.
 You can check in from home, choose an available time for your child to be seen, and arrive at the hospital at the scheduled time.

 Select a time to be seen at Urgent Care:

-For Pediatric Urgent Care, go to the Pediatric Emergency Department entrance.
-Pediatric Urgent Care is located within the Pediatric Emergency Department.
+For Children's Urgent Care, go to the Children's Emergency entrance.
+Children's Urgent Care is located within Children's Emergency.
 Our team includes pediatricians and pediatric nurses trained in urgent care.

 Pediatric Acute Care is available from 9 a.m. to 5 p.m., Monday to Friday, for children with minor illnesses or injuries such as a cough, earache or sprained ankle.
 To make an appointment, your child must have a pediatrician or primary care doctor at UCSF Benioff Children's Hospital at Parnassus, UCSF Medical Center at Mount Zion or Lakeshore Family Medical Center.